bcgov/design-research-guide/docs/conduct-research.md

 # Conduct the Research

-## Before the Session, Mentally Prepare
+## Before the Session

+Make sure you are well prepared for each session.

+Remember to bring the:
+- Consent form
+- Stipend
+- Stipend receipt
+- Information sheet

+Test any technology (video, microphone, internet connection) and recording devices

+You should also be mentally prepared before each session.

 - The participant is the expert in their own experience.
-Observe and listen to them so as to understand their experience.
+Observe and listen to them so as to understand their experience
-- Check your assumptions and internal biases.
+- Check your assumptions and internal biases
 - The insights of the participants are facts as they believe them to be.
 There are no wrong answers.
-- Approach the participant ready to hear their story and their perspective.
+- Approach the participant ready to hear their story and their perspective
-- Be mentally present and focused in the moment.
+- Be mentally present and focused in the moment

 ## Start the Session

 - Introduce yourselves.
 Participants may want to spend some time getting to know you before they open up to you.
 - Share the purpose of the session and confirm with the participant they understand.
 Let them know they can ask questions if they are confused or don’t understand what you are asking
+- For remote sessions, social interaction can feel different in online settings, especially if doing research with a group.
+Acknowledge this upfront and come up with "ground rules" for making sure everyone's voice is heard
 - Review and sign the [consent form](https://bcgov.github.io/user-research-guide/planning-research/consent.html#consent-forms) together
 - Give them the [stipend](https://bcgov.github.io/user-research-guide/planning-research/compensation.html#compensation--stipends) and fill out the stipend receipt, if applicable
 - Ask if they have any remaining questions before you begin.